 Home learning differs from independent learning projects.
 These are less frequent and maybe set as ‘challenges’ or ‘projects’ and sometimes can be optional.
 Simultaneously, Independent learning projects can last several weeks and help students hone their skill sets, such as teamwork, ingenuity, and innovation.

-Tasks often vary in their factors as not all home learning tasks require written evidence.
+Tasks often vary as not all home learning tasks require written evidence.
 For example, students may research a given topic for exam revision or study coursework assignments.

 Home learning assignments will always be noted and checked for any reoccurring mistakes.
 If a student does not complete a task, this will be documented, and the student will be expected to complete the task later.
 This would typically involve a shorter lunch or break time ‘detention’, where the student would be expected to complete the incomplete task and start the next.
 In case of any support or deadline extension, students are encouraged to talk to their respective subject teacher ahead of any deadlines.